jlolling/talendcomp_tHashRow/README.md

 |List of input columns| Check if column should added to the hash| Check if column should be trimmed| Select if column should be upper case, lower case, case sensitive or not in use (eg. in case of numeric values)

 ### Delimiter
-Delimter to seperate input values
+Delimter to seperate the input values

 ### Null replacement
 Value that will be used to calculate the hash, if input value is null
 - Example if replacement value is set to "#NULL#""
-    1. COLUMN_1 = "Test"
+    + COLUMN_1 = "Test"
     + COLUMN_2 = null
     + COLUMN_3 = 123
     + Hash Input results in "Test";#NULL#;123